openaps/docs/docs/docs/walkthrough/phase-2/Using-oref0-tools.md

 This functionality is built within the oref0 code, but it is helpful to think through as you work towards understanding your open loop and how it will function.

 Once you setup your `enact` alias, you should plan to experiment by running the required sequence of reports and by executing the `enact` alias using `openaps enact`.
-Plan to test and correct your setup until you are ceratin that `enact` works correctly in different situations, including recommendations to update the temp basal, cancel the temp basal, or do nothing.
+Plan to test and correct your setup until you are certain that `enact` works correctly in different situations, including recommendations to update the temp basal, cancel the temp basal, or do nothing.

 In order to ensure that your pump is able to accept the temp basal suggestion, ensure that the temp basal setting, on the pump itself is set to "Insulin Rate (U/H)".
 This can be found in Act>basal>Temp basal type.